 Fur Kids, (dogs) – This one also came up a lot with people.
 Goes without saying to pick up after your dog and collect their doggy doo, unfortunately some don’t, nothing worse than standing in some or driving over it and having the smell permeate your whole campsite.
-As a responsible dog owner it’s your responsibility to pick up after it.
+As a responsible dog owner it’s your responsibility to pick up after it despite the size of your dog, yes even pick up after your little dog.
 If other people are around keep your dog at your campsite or on a lead, don’t let it go into other people’s campsite.
 One person told how a dog jumped onto someone else’s BBQ.
 No one likes a wet dog to shake themselves over you especially if it’s someone else’s dog.
 I love dogs but I don’t appreciate having a dog jump up on me.
 It can be very frightening for the owner and for the dog when someone else’s dog whether on a lead or not lunges out, jumps on or fights with another dog.
 Some children are scared of dogs and even if they aren’t as parents we don’t appreciate some dog racing up to our child, friendly or not.
 We are all entitled to go for a walk, sit in peace without having some dog barking at us or barking at the slightest sound during the night.
 If your dog should stray and doesn’t come when it’s called, don’t keep yelling Fido’s name out across the campsite, go and get it and put it on a lead.
 Keep your dog under control, keep it quiet, clean up after it, don’t let it disturb your fellow campers and you will get on well with your neighbours and have a great time with your beloved pet. 🙂

 The bathroom – I’m horrified that this still needs to be mentioned and if you are one of the people that go to the toilet and leave your mess and toilet paper sitting on the ground, then sorry you are a filthy pig.
 If you do not have a portable toilet, carry a spade with you and dig a hole, go in the hole and bury your waste.
 It is a big NO NO in the Australian bush to leave your mess visible.
 Also do not go near waterways, do not go close to camping areas, go for a wee walk, no one wants to see, smell or step in your doo doos.

 - Showering.
 If you need to have a bath in the creek make sure you use environmental safe and friendly products.
 The chemicals in normal soap and shampoo pollute our waterways that animals swim and drink in.
 For that matter don’t throw buckets of dirty washing up water into the creeks either.
-The best bet is to always use biodegradable, environmentally safe products for showering, dishwashing, clothes washing and the porta loo.
+The best bet is to always use biodegradable, septic safe, environmentally safe products for showering, dishwashing, clothes washing and the porta loo.

 - Porta Potti/Loos.
 It’s preferable to find a designated dump point to empty your toilet cassette, there is a dump point list in the back of the Camps Australia Wide book.
 Use biodegradable environmentally friendly toilet chemicals in case you need to empty it somewhere else.
 If there is a sign up at a toilet block, long drop loo etc. saying don’t empty your toilet cassette in the toilet, then don’t do it.
 If you have to empty it out in the bush, again dig a big hole well away from people, campsites and water ways and bury it deep.